 A cat tongue can vary in color.
 It usually depends on if it is getting enough oxygen in its body.
 Your cat’s tongue should be a healthy pink color.
 If it becomes white or a paler pink, or even a shade of blue, contact your vet immediately.

 If you find yourself watching your cat groom themselves, you are witnessing magic.
-Since a cat is technically a predator, its tongue has evolved to things like grooming and even help with consuming prey.
+Since a cat is technically a predator, her tongue has evolved to things like grooming and even help with consuming prey.
 Keep in mind that when a cat grooms itself, its more than just vanity.
 A cat tongue is a tool designed to elevate a cat to be a top predator, but lucky for you, it would rather nap on the window ledge and soak up the sun.

 Kritter Kommunity Contributor